dajat/configure-ad/README.md

 <img src="https://imgur.com/IKA26tB.png" height="80%" width="80% alt="Disk Sanitization Steps"/>
 </p>
 <p>
-After creating the virtual machines, I changed the Domain Controller's (DC) Network Interface (NIC) to static inside of Microsoft Azure.
+After creating the virtual machines, change the Domain Controller's (DC) Network Interface (NIC) to static inside of Microsoft Azure.
 I have toggled to Networking under the DC-virtal machine --> Click on the virtual NIC --> Click on IP configurations --> Edit the assignment to "Static" --> Click on Save.
 Changing the NIC to static allows the IP address to stay the same and not change if a computer pulls the IP address.
 </p>
 <br />
 <h2>Viewing Topology</h2>